 PRE-ECLAMPSIA PREECLAMPSIA

-OBSERVATIONS & RESULT
+OBSERVATIONS & RESULTS

 In the present study patients were divided into two groups.
 First group which is having half the study population (32) is considered as control group and no intervention (UAPI along with NTNB scan at 11-13 weeks ± 6 days) is applied to this group.
 The second group (32 patients) population undergoes UAPI was measured at 11-13 weeks ± 6 days of pregnancy along with NTNB scan.
 In this group 8 (12.5% of total study population) patients shows high UAPI.
 (Depicted in Table -1 and Graph -1) These 8 patients with high UAPI undergoes further intervention of aspirin.
 (Depicted in Table – 2)